oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 The final **Helper Flow** card looks like this:

 {% img blog/workflows-workshop/Workflows_helper_flow_inputs_final.jpg alt:"Helper flow with inputs" %}{: .center-image }

 Your helper flow is set up to accept two inputs.
 A JSON object with two fields: **task** and **completed** and a text field (**memo**).
 Next, you are going to create a pretty message.

 ### Building the message

-In this step, you will use the **Compose** card to create the message.
+You will use the **Compose** card to create the message in this step.

 1. To add the **Compose** card, click **Add function > Most popular (category) > Compose**
 2. Next, place the **memo** field inside the **Compose** card, as shown in the screenshot below